17th August 2002

-The phone calls to the Baines’ household end a week after they begin, almost to the hour.
+The phone calls to the Baines’ household ended a week after they began, almost to the hour.

 However, the final call is different to the others.
 It consists of a series of rapid squeaks and high-pitched babbling sounds.

-This call is also recorded and I send the tape to an associate of mine who specialises in sound manipulation and analysis.
+This call is also recorded and I sent the tape to an associate of mine who specialises in sound manipulation and analysis.

 The tape is returned to me a few days later, along with a note that simply reads ‘very funny, Thomas’.